-- Wells not listed will not be sampled.
-Prior to sample collection, water levels shall be measured at designated wells. - 3.
-Sample ID will be constructed consistent with the project RAWP. - 4.
-Samples will be collected using low-flow methods after parameter stabilization if possible.
+2. Samples will be collected using low-flow methods after parameter stabilization if possible.
 If a sample point does not yield sufficient water for low-flow sampling, groundwater samples will be collected by purging the well, and then returning within one week to collect groundwater samples.

+3. Temporary sample collection points shall be grouted (using bentonite grout) from the bottom up after groundwater has been collected.

+4. Sample ID will be constructed consistent with the project RAWP.

-5. 8260C = VOCs by Method 8260C (GC/Mass Spec), laboratory reports the full list of VOCs - 6.
-8260C = VOCs by Method 8260C (GC/Mass Spec), laboratory reports concentrations for only TCE, cis -1,2-DCE, trans -1,2-DCE, 1,1-DCE and vinyl chloride 7.
-RSK-175 = analysis for dissolved hydrocarbon gasses (ethene, ethane and methane) by Method RSK SOP 175 Modified - 8.
-TOC = total organic carbon - 9.
-Dhc = analysis for presence of dehalococcoides bacteria - 10.
-DUP = duplicates of the analyses at this well will be performed - 10.
-DOP = duplicates of the analyses at this well will be performed
+5. 8260C = VOCs by Method 8260C (GC/Mass Spec)

+6. 8260C = VOCs by Method 8260C (GC/Mass Spec), laboratory reports concentrations for only TCE, cis -1,2-DCE, trans -1,2-DCE, 1,1-DCE and vinyl chloride

+7. RSK-175 = analysis for dissolved hydrocarbon gasses (ethene, ethane and methane) by RSK SOP 175 Modified

+8. TOC = total organic carbon

+9. Dhc = analysis for presence of dehalococcoides bacteria

+10. DUP = duplicates of the analyses at this well will be performed

-11. MS/MSD = Laboratory matrix spike and laboratory matrix spike duplicate performed for this sample
+11. MS/MSD = Matrix Spike and Matrix Spike Duplicate performed for this sample